 Building Engineers make buildings perform better: more inclusive, safer for all and sustainable over time.
 Sector: A unifying voice within the construction industry About: Chartered Association of Building Engineers (CABE) is a member-focused non-profit organisation that brings like-minded professionals together.
 Mission: CABE is a unifying voice within the construction sector.
 Bringing together members, who work across the life-cycle of the built environment specialising across a wide range of disciplines, CABE shares knowledge, raises standards and develops professionals, enabling them to meet the highest standards we all expect of them.
 By supporting our members CABE improves collaboration and competency ensuring that buildings meet our essential human needs, today and tomorrow.
 Members: Members are involved in the design, construction, evaluation and maintenance of the built environment.
-Approximate number of members: 9,000 O M Licensed to award: EngTech IEng C Eng Registered members: 2 2 75 Grades of Membership: Student; Technician (Tech CABE); Associate (ACABE); Graduate (Grad CABE); Chartered Member (MCABE); Chartered Building Engineer (MCABE Chartered Building Engineer); Chartered Fellow (FCABE Chartered Building Engineer).
+Approximate number of members: 9,000 C Licensed to award: EngTech IEng CEng HRB Registered members: 3 2 75 CABE now have a licence to register Engineering Technicians, Incorporated Engineers and Chartered Engineers against the UK-SPEC HRB (Building Services Discipline Annex) Grades of Membership: Student; Technician (Tech CABE); Associate (ACABE); Graduate (Grad CABE); Chartered Member (MCABE); Chartered Building Engineer (MCABE Chartered Building Engineer); Chartered Fellow (FCABE Chartered Building Engineer).
 Member benefits Structure: 12 regions in the UK and Ireland.
 Eight international chapters.
 Q Contact details:

 Chief Executive Officer: Dr Gavin Dunn, BSc (Hons) MSc PhD FCABE Chartered Building Engineer Lutyens House, Billing Brook Road, Weston Favell, Northampton NN3 8NW +44 (0)1604 404 121 info@cbuilde.com www.cbuilde.com Companies House No: RC000867 Hong Kong Units 502 & 503, Level 5, Everglory Centre, 1B Kimberley Street, Tsim Sha Tsui, Kowloon Hong Kong +852 3915 7510 hongkong@cbuilde.com Chartered Institution of Building Services Engineers (CIBSE) First established in 1897 as Institution of Heating and Ventilation Engineers.
 Merged with Illuminating Engineering Society in 1976.
 Incorporated by Royal Charter in 1976.
-Sector: Building services engineering About: CIBSE is a pioneer in responding to the threat of climate change.
-We support engineers in finding innovative ways to make buildings perform for individuals, the community, and the planet.
-Our membership is diverse and comprises a broad range of specialisms.
-CIBSE consults the government on construction, engineering, and sustainability, providing the resources needed to meet net zero targets in the UK, Europe and worldwide.
+Sector: Building services engineering About: CIBSE is recognised for its excellence in building services and as a leading authority in the industry.
+We promote global best practices, supporting engineers in developing innovative solutions to improve building performance for people, communities, and the environment.
+Our diverse membership includes experts from various disciplines.
+With a high focus on addressing the challenges of climate change, CIBSE advises the government on construction, engineering, and sustainability.
+Thereby providing the essential resources to achieve net zero targets in the UK, Europe, and worldwide.
 Mission: To advance and promote the art, science and practice of building services engineering, to invest in education and research, and to support our community of built environment professionals in their pursuit of excellence.
 Members: Members include those working in heating; ventilating; electrical wiring; acoustics; telecommunications; security; fire; safety; internal transportation; public health; façade engineering; digital engineering; building modeling and simulation; local exhaust ventilation; and facilities management.
-Approximate number of members: 20,000

-Registration agreements with other institutions: Institute of Refrigeration (IoR).

-O M Licensed to award: Eng Tech lEng C Eng

-Registered members: 729 1,154 7,807

-Registered via agreements: 3 - 6

-Grades of Membership: Affiliate; Student; Graduate; Licentiate (LCIBSE); Associate (ACIBSE); Member (MCIBSE); Fellow (FCIBSE).

-Societies: The Society of Light and Lighting (SLL); the Society of Public Health Engineers (SoPHE); the Society of Façade Engineering (SFE); the Institute of Local Exhaust Ventilation Engineers (ILEVE); the Society of Digital Engineering (SDE) and CIBSE Patrons.
+Approximate number of members: 22,000 Registration agreements with other institutions: Institute of Refrigeration (IoR).
+0 M Licensed to award: EngTech lEng C Eng HRB Registered members: 778 1,177 7,900 Registered via agreements: 3 - 9 CIBSE now have a licence to register Engineering Technicians, Incorporated Engineers and Chartered Engineers against the UK-SPEC HRB (Building Services Discipline Annex) - Grades of Membership: Affiliate; Student; Graduate; Licentiate (LCIBSE); Associate (ACIBSE); Member (MCIBSE); Fellow (FCIBSE). - Societies: The Society of Light and Lighting (SLL); the Society of Public Health Engineers (SoPHE); the Society of Façade Engineering (SFE); the Society of Digital Engineering (SDE) and CIBSE Patrons.
+Member benefits Structure: 16 regions in the UK and 4 international regions.
+Q Contact details:

-Member benefits

-Structure: 16 regions in the UK and 4 international regions.

-Contact details: